Multimodal Function Vectors for Visual Relations: Experiments

 \textit{Layer effect}.
 Zero-shot accuracy peaks when function vectors are injected at intermediate layers (e.g., around layer 19 for synthetic data), while early layers lack sufficient abstraction and late layers are too downstream to support relational reasoning between objects.

 \textit{Head set size}.
-Performance improves rapidly as more top-ranked heads are included, peaks with a small subset (6–12 heads), and then declines as less informative heads introduce noise.
+Performance improves rapidly as more top-ranked heads are included, peaks with a small subset (6-12 heads), and then declines as less informative heads introduce noise.
 This reveals a trade-off: too few heads underrepresent relational knowledge, while too many dilute the signal with irrelevant activations.
 Across both synthetic and real-image datasets, function vectors built from a sparse, carefully chosen set of attention heads significantly outperform the zero-shot baselines.

 \textit{Context size}.
 Function vector performance remains relatively stable across 2-shot and 4-shot prompts, with only marginal changes at 8-shot.
 In some cases, longer contexts slightly reduce accuracy, possibly reflecting model capacity limits.
-These findings indicate that moderate context is sufficient to obtain robust activations of function vectors, and more context does not necessarily improve performance of function vectors in LMMs.
+These results hold for both earlier models (e.g., OpenFlamingo) and more recent ones (e.g., Qwen3-VL-4B-Instruct).
+These findings indicate that moderate context of 4 examples is sufficient to obtain robust activations of function vectors, and more context does not necessarily improve performance of function vectors in LMMs.

-\subsection{Fine-Tuning Function Vectors for Zero-shot Relation Tasks}
+\subsection{Fine-Tuning Function Vectors for Zero-Shot Relation Tasks}

 To evaluate generalization, we use two separate held-out test sets.
-For the synthetic dataset, the test set contains 1,000 zero-shot examples.
-For the real image dataset, the test set includes 100 images corresponding to 200 tasks per relation.
-Both test sets are fully disjoint from the extraction and training data.
-Figure~\ref{fig:finetune_results} reports prediction accuracy for 4 spatial relations in synthetic dataset and 7 relations in real-image GQA dataset.
-The plots include performance from four models, (1) the LMM zero-shot baseline, (2) standard LMM 4-shot in-context learning, (3) the initial (untrained) relation-specific function vector based on causal mediation analysis, and (4) the fine-tuned function vector.
+The synthetic test set consists of 1,000 zero-shot examples.
+The real image test set contains 2,113 images for spatial relations and 1,413 images for agentic relations, with 1,000 tasks per relation.
+All test sets are fully disjoint from the extraction and training data.
+Figure~\ref{fig:fine-tune_results} reports prediction accuracy across 4 spatial relations in synthetic dataset and across 7 spatial and 5 agentic relations in real-image GQA dataset.
+The plots include performance from four setting: (1) the LMM zero-shot baseline, (2) standard LMM 4-shot in-context learning, (3) the initial (untrained) relation-specific function vector based on causal mediation analysis, and (4) the fine-tuned function vector (FFV).